harvester/docs/docs/advanced/storageclass.md

 #### Recommended Practice

 First, add your HDD on the `Host` page and specify the disk tags as needed, such as`HDD` or `ColdStorage`.
-For more information on how to add extra disks and disk tags, see [Multi-disk Management](https://docs.harvesterhci.io/v1.1/host/#multi-disk-management) for details.
+For more information on how to add extra disks and disk tags, see [Multi-disk Management](../host/host.md#multi-disk-management) for details.

 ![](/img/v1.2/storageclass/add_hdd_on_host_page.png)

 ![](/img/v1.2/storageclass/add_tags.png)

 Then, create a new `StorageClass` for the HDD (use the above disk tags).
 For hard drives with large capacity but slow performance, the number of replicas can be reduced to improve performance.
-For details, see [storageclass](https://docs.harvesterhci.io/v1.1/advanced/storageclass) for details.

 ![](/img/v1.2/storageclass/create_hdd_storageclass.png)